-- Ciprofloxacin because its effectiveness may be decreased by Renvela
+- Ciprofloxacin or mycophenolate mofetil because their effectiveness may be decreased by Renvela

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Renvela may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Renvela: